digyx/BowSeq/README.md

     -type <string>  Representation of the numbers in the sequence (int, float, alphabeta) -rowFormat      Log the sequence with row formatting in rows.txt

-    -minmax         Find the maximum and minimum values in the sequence -find <num>     Return the indexes where a specific value appears -mean           Return the average value of the entire sequence
+    -find <num>     Returns the indexes where a specific value appears -minmax         Returns the maximum and minimum values in the sequence -sum            Returns the sum of the entire sequence -mean           Returns the average value of the entire sequence
 ```

 ## RAM Usage